ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/GitHub_Web_Interface/en.md

 ![](img/online-commit-changes-empty.jpg "Please don't leave these empty!")

-2\. **Whatever you do, never leave the shorter text box empty!** Instead, enter the article's title and a short summary of all of the changes you made **in English**.
+2\. **Whatever you do, never leave the title textbox empty!** Instead, enter the article's title and a short summary of all of the changes you made **in English**.

 3\.
 You can use the optional description to be more detailed if needed.
 A good commit may look something like this: